Medically reviewed by Mary Lucas, RN

 The most common side effects of Lexapro include:

 Inability to reach orgasm

 Many of Lexapro’s side effects go away within one to two weeks as your body adjusts to the medication.
 Additionally, Lexapro can be linked to a change in weight.

 One risk of Lexapro is the development of serotonin syndrome, a life-threatening condition most common when taken with other drugs.

 The symptoms of this serious condition include: changes in mental status, changes in heart rate or blood pressure, muscular symptoms such as tremors or rigidity, seizures and gastrointestinal symptoms.

 People suffering from serotonin syndrome need emergency medical treatment.

-Taking Lexapro with other drugs can increase your risks of serotonin syndrome and other serious side effects.
+Taking Lexapro with other drugs can increase your risks of serotonin syndrome and other serious side effects, and potentially sexual side effect.
 These drugs include: triptans, fentanyl, lithium, tramadol, buspirone, amphetamines, St. John's Wort, MAOIs and others.